ESOPHAGEAL ATRESIA AND TRACHEOESOPHAGEAL FISTULA

 Isolated, or “pure,” esophageal atresia comprises 7.3% of cases.
 The lower pouch is usually only 1 to 2 cm above the diaphragm, whereas the upper pouch ends near the thoracic inlet, creating a long gap between the 2 ends that can complicate repair.
 This anomaly does not allow amniotic fluid to pass to the remainder of the developing gut, which explains the finding of polyhydramnios on prenatal ultrasound.
 Because there is no fistula to the trachea, these babies will have a gasless abdomen on x-ray.

 Esophageal atresia with proximal TEF is the least commonly encountered anomaly, comprising < 1% of cases.
 The fistula angles downward from the trachea to the esophagus.
 The space between the 2 esophageal ends is pronounced.

 Esophageal atresia with a distal TEF is the most common anomaly, comprising 85.4% of cases.
 The lower esophageal segment begins as a fistula that arises from the distal trachea near the carina.
-The proximal esophageal pouch is found as a blind-ending segment near ...
+The proximal esophageal pouch is ...